 Simply follow the diagram (click the small pic to see it full size) and build the circuit on some vero board or similar.
 Remember that the 2N3055 transistors need reasonable heatsinks as they will run warm with a decent load on the supply.
-The TIP31 doesn't really run hot as all the load is taken by the 2N3055's, but I would still recommend fitting a small heatsink, just to be extra safe.
+The TIP31 doesn't really run hot as all the load is taken by the 2N3055's, but I would still fit a small heatsink, just to be extra safe.

 This circuit is found to be very stable, as the regulator takes its voltage mesurements directly from the outputs (via pin 3 on the LM723).
 This power supply design will instantly notice any voltage drop and exactly compensate the voltage.
-It does this so fast that even with a very sensitive analogue volt meter, the needle doesn't even twitch.

 The Over Voltage Protection "crowbar" circuit in this design is set at 16.4 volts by the two 8.2v zenner diodes.
 Originally I had set the crowbar to trip at 15 volts, but this was found to be too close to 13.8v and it was falsely tripping when loads were connected to the power supply due to load transients and stuff...
 If you make your supply at a voltage different than 13.8v please also remember to change the voltage of the crowbar.
 Example: For a 5 volt supply you would probably set the crowbar to trip at 6.3v and for an 18 volt supply you would probably set the crowbar at about 22v.
 Notice that as the voltage increases, so does the gap between the supply voltage and the crowbar voltage.
 A reasonable idea is to add about 20-25% to the output voltage and set the crowbar as near to that as you can.
 You can put multiple zenner diodes in series (observing polarity) to obtain the voltage you want, simply add up the voltages...
 You could for example use an 8.2v zenner with a 6.3v one to give you 14.5v, or 3 x 5.1 volt zenners to give you 15.3v -Get the idea?

-If you plan to build a standalone crowbar circuit to go in an existing power supply, then you must put a fuse before the crowbar circuit or you risk severe damage to your regulation circuit if the crowbar trips..
+If you plan to build a standalone crowbar circuit to go in an existing power supply, then you must put a fuse before the crowbar circuit or you risk severe damage to your regulation circuit if the crowbar trips.

 The "startup delay" circuit shown will give about a three second delay...
 This circuit delays the power getting to the load for a few seconds after you switch on the power supply.
 This means that if for some reason there happens to be a voltage surge or spike at switch on, the surge won't get to the load (eg. your precious radio)...
 After a couple of seconds (when the surge has hopefully passed and the regulator has has time to settle down) the load is connected.
 If you wanna change the delay time you could